scando1993/thingsboard.github.io/docs/services/trainings.md

 ---
 layout: docwithnav
 title: Training sessions
-description: ThingsBoard training sessions
+description: Pacificsoft training sessions

 ---

-ThingsBoard training sessions are educational events that are delivered to your company’s engineers by ThingsBoard core team members.
-The primary goals of ThingsBoard education courses are:
+Pacificsoft training sessions are educational events that are delivered to your company’s engineers by Pacificsoft core team members.
+The primary goals of Pacificsoft education courses are:

-- Boosting your experience with the ThingsBoard platform.
+- Boosting your experience with the Pacificsoft platform.
 - Familiarizing you with platform features, APIs and integrations.
 - Addressing practical questions related to your use cases.
 - Minimizing time-to-market for your IoT product or solution.

-ThingsBoard training sessions are on-demand online events for up to 8 people.
+Pacificsoft training sessions are on-demand online events for up to 8 people.
 On-site training sessions are also available.
 [Contact us](/docs/contact-us/) for more details.

 <br/>